 The Sherwood Scientific Model 501 Fluid Bed Dryer is a Lab Scale (Bench Top) dryer with a maximum sample capacity of 5Kg.
-There is a wide variety of drying tubs (volume and material of construction), inlet & outlet filters, and other accessories available; both to handle as a wide range of sample types as possible and enhance the capability of the drying system.
+There is a wide variety of drying tubs (volume), inlet & outlet filters, and other accessories available; both to handle as a wide range of sample types as possible and enhance the capability of the drying system.
 Therefore, each system requires specifying in some detail to reflect individual customer requirements and sample characteristics in order to prepare an appropriate quotation.

 Outlined below are prompts about the sample type and required process and hence implications for component selection:

 |Sample quantity (weight and/or volume)||A wet sample should occupy about 1/3 of the tub assembly volume.
 As a sample dries and its density drops, its apparent volume will increase to about ½ the tub volume.
 Tubs should be purchased that are 3 x the volume of the sample size.
 The mini tubs are 250ml in capacity and can be used effectively on samples weighing from 5 to 50 grams per tub.
 Four mini tubs can be dried simultaneously.|

 |Moisture content at start of drying process||The Model 501 Fluid Bed Dryer is designed for damp materials not slurries with free water.|